Gorilla Project Field Manager - Gerant Projet Gorille (Gabon)

 Local staff management

-- Daily management of the local staff (assisted by a local human resources consultant);
+- Daily management of the local staff (assisted by a local human resources consultant and the local assistant manager);

 - Hire and train local staff (as needed);